arunsivaramanneo/GPU-Viewer/README.md

 1. Currentl 4 Way SLI/crossfire will not work
 2. Minor UI issues.
 3. Not tested on hardware other than Intel and Nvidia

+If you like/use this Application and think i deserve a cup of chai, do a Paypal donation: paypal.me/ArunSivaraman